 Remedy

-Dealers will reposition the fuel tank protection bracket.
+Dealers will replace the fuel filter shell.

 Safety Risk